wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 <tr valign="top" align="center"><td>Flexibility</td><td>high</td><td>moderate</td><td>high</td><td>high</td><td>high</td><td>high</td></tr>
 </table>

+The SQL language to manipulate data was invented in the 1970s and standardized as ISO 9075.
+However, Oracle, Microsoft, IBM, and others each have their own proprietary dialects.
+The SQL language has also been enhanced for use with "NoSQL", Graph, and now Datalake databases.

 The underlying <strong>format of files</strong> used to store data within Apache Spark, Hadoop "Big data" evolved from
    1. RCFile to
-   1. ORC to
+   1. ORC (Optimized Row Columnar) stores Hive data efficiently
-   1. Parquet, which enabled the revolution to Deltalakes.
+   1. Avro (row-based)
+   1. Parquet (columnal-based) used by Linux Foundation Delta Lake adopted by Apache Spark and Azure Synapsee.
    <br /><br />

+For OLAP (Online Analytical Processing), large amounts of data are stored in a "star schema" in <strong>data warehouses</strong> (separate from databases for OLTP) for access to by date and other dimensions.

-The wide availability of fast internet and public clouds providing a lot of fast data storage has enabled a revolution in how data can be stored and accessed.
+Wide availability of fast internet and public clouds providing a lot of fast data storage and compute has enabled a revolution in how data can be stored and accessed.
    * "Distributed database" can now span multiple regional data centers (horizontally scalable), yet globally immediately consistent.
 Released in 2017 (Microsoft Cosmos DB, Postgres Citus, <a target="_blank" href="https://cloud.google.com/spanner/">Google Cloud Spanner</a>)

-   * "Deltalake" is a revolution because instead of arranging data in tables or graphs data for easier access, data is stored in Parquet format (Azure Data Lake Storage Gen2, Hadoop, Databricks, <a target="_blank" href="https://wilsonmar.github.io/snowflake/">Snowflake</a>)
+   * "Deltalake" is a revolution because instead of arranging data in tables or graphs data for easier access, data is stored in Parquet format used by Azure Data Lake Storage Gen2, Hadoop, Databricks, <a target="_blank" href="https://wilsonmar.github.io/snowflake/">Snowflake</a>
    <br /><br />

-See the <a target="_blank" href="https://azure.microsoft.com/en-us/product-categories/databases/">Azure Databases</a> page.
-Microsoft has these offerings in the <a target="_blank" href="https://learn.microsoft.com/en-us/azure/?product=databases"><strong>databases</strong> category</a>:

 Let's first look at traditional SQL "relational" databases.

-## Azure SQL database products
+## Azure's SQL database products

 1. With a Subscription, search for Azure service "SQL" at the top of the page to see that there are many services offered directly and from the Marketplace:

    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1702008284/azure-data-sql-svcs-880x358_smd4t1.png"><img alt="azure-data-sql-svcs-880x358.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1702008284/azure-data-sql-svcs-880x358_smd4t1.png"><em>Click for full screen</em></a>.

-2. <a target="_blank" href="https://microsoftlearning.github.io/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-01-sql-lab.html">HANDS-ON</a>: Select "Azure SQL" to see a menu of the categories of services handling SQL syntax:
+2. <a target="_blank" href="https://microsoftlearning.github.io/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-01-sql-lab.html">HANDS-ON</a>: Select "<strong>Azure SQL</strong>", which is an <strong>"umbrella"</strong> service offering different ways Azure provides SQL software [<a target="_blank" href="https://learn.microsoft.com/en-us/azure/azure-sql/index">DOCS</a>]

    A. "SQL virtual machines" (VMs) to lift-and-shift of <strong>SQL Server machines</strong> (along with Microsoft licenses) from on-prem. data centers.
-You manage SQL Server and OS-level settings/configurations.
-"High availability" (with automatic backups) is an option to enable Disaster Recovery (DR). [<a target="_blank" href="https://learn.microsoft.com/en-us/azure/azure-sql/virtual-machines/windows/sql-server-on-azure-vm-iaas-what-is-overview?toc=/azure/virtual-machines/windows/toc.json">DOCS</a>]
+"High availability" (with automatic backups) is an option to enable Disaster Recovery (DR).
+Here you manage (potentially obsolete) SQL Server and OS-level settings/configurations. [<a target="_blank" href="https://learn.microsoft.com/en-us/azure/azure-sql/virtual-machines/windows/sql-server-on-azure-vm-iaas-what-is-overview?toc=/azure/virtual-machines/windows/toc.json">DOCS</a>]

    * SQL Server 2022 Enterprise on Windows Server 2022?
    * SQL Server 2019 Enterprise on Windows Server 2019 (and earlier 2014, 2017)?